17Skye17/VideoLT/README.md

 ## Model Zoo

-The baseline scripts, logs and checkpoints are provided in [MODELZOO.md](MODELZOO.md).
+The baseline scripts and checkpoints are provided in [MODELZOO.md](MODELZOO.md).

 ## FrameStack